intGus/poe-trade2text/README.md

 # Chrome Extension: Path of Exile 2 Trade Item Exporter

 ## Overview
-This Chrome extension adds an "Export" button to each item card on the Path of Exile 2 trade website.
+This Chrome and Firefox extension adds an "Export" button to each item card on the Path of Exile 2 trade website.
 Clicking the button copies the item's information to your clipboard in a formatted text style compatible with Path of Building.
 It will be useful until the PoE devs enable their native "Copy Item" button like in PoE1 trade.

 ## Features